DataDog/supply-chain-firewall/README.md

 ## Usage

-To use Supply-Chain Firewall, just prepend `scfw run` to the `pip install` or `npm install` command you want to run.
+To use Supply-Chain Firewall, prepend `scfw run` to the `pip install` or `npm install` command you want to run.

 ```
 $ scfw run npm install react